Description

 Tirzepatide

-GLP-TZ is a synthetic 39-amino acid peptide and the first dual GIP/GLP-1 receptor agonist — sometimes referred to as a “twincretin” — developed to simultaneously activate two hormone pathways involved in blood sugar regulation and energy metabolism (Dahl et al., 2021).
+GLP-TZ is a synthetic 39-amino acid peptide, notable as the first dual GIP/GLP-1 receptor agonist, sometimes called a “twincretin,” built to activate two separate hormone pathways governing blood sugar regulation and energy metabolism at once (Dahl et al., 2021).

 Mechanism of Action

-- GLP-TZ activates both the GIP receptor and the GLP-1 receptor, two key signalling pathways that regulate insulin release, appetite, and fat metabolism
+- GLP-TZ engages both the GIP receptor and the GLP-1 receptor, two pathways central to insulin release, appetite regulation, and fat metabolism

-- Research shows it engages the GIP receptor with greater affinity than the GLP-1 receptor, and demonstrates a distinct signalling profile at the GLP-1 receptor compared to selective GLP-1 agonists — a characteristic described as “imbalanced and biased” agonism (Willard et al., 2020)
+- Research shows stronger binding affinity at the GIP receptor relative to the GLP-1 receptor, along with a signalling profile at the GLP-1 receptor that differs from selective GLP-1 agonists, a pattern described as “imbalanced and biased” agonism (Willard et al., 2020)

 Key Research Findings

-- Across the phase 3 SURPASS clinical trial programme, tirzepatide demonstrated reductions in blood glucose and body weight that exceeded those achieved by selective GLP-1 agonists, including semaglutide (Dahl et al., 2021)
+- Across the phase 3 SURPASS trial programme, tirzepatide produced greater reductions in blood glucose and body weight than selective GLP-1 agonists, including semaglutide (Dahl et al., 2021)

-- In preclinical and early clinical models, the combined GIP and GLP-1 receptor activation showed a synergistic effect on insulin response and metabolic outcomes beyond what either pathway achieves alone (Willard et al., 2020)
+- Preclinical and early clinical data show that activating both GIP and GLP-1 receptors together produces a synergistic effect on insulin response and metabolic outcomes, beyond what either receptor pathway achieves alone (Willard et al., 2020)

-- Emerging research also points to potential applications in metabolic liver disease, cardiovascular risk reduction, and kidney function, reflecting the broad reach of GIP and GLP-1 receptor signalling (Karam et al., 2025)
+- Emerging research also suggests possible relevance to metabolic liver disease, cardiovascular risk, and kidney function, reflecting how broadly GIP and GLP-1 signalling extends across tissue types (Karam et al., 2025)

 For research use only.
 Not intended for use in humans or animals.